 Students gain experience in a variety of Field Work environments including:

 To be considered for admission to SJVC’s Occupational Therapy Assistant program, applicants must have completed a minimum of 26 units of general education prerequisite coursework (GPA of 2.5 or higher) in the following subjects at a regionally or nationally accredited college or university:

 The application process for the Occupational Therapy Assistant program is highly selective.
 The most qualified applicants meeting the prerequisites and minimum requirements will be selected using points earned from:

 Only applicants with the highest point totals will be considered for an interview with the selection committee.
-Please complete the request more information form to learn more.
+Download the Occupational Therapy Assistant program application and admissions process packet.

 The SJVC Occupational Therapy Assistant program is in progress of seeking accreditation through the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD, 20814-3449.
 ACOTE’s telephone number, C/O AOTA, is (301) 652-6611, and its web address is www.acoteonline.org.
 SJVC will not enroll students into the OTA program until we have received candidacy status from ACOTE, which grants the college approval to admit its first cohort of students.